Mercury (train)

 The first Mercury, operating on a daily roundtrip between Cleveland and Detroit, was introduced on July 15, 1936.
 The Chicago Mercury, between Chicago and Detroit, and the Cincinnati Mercury, between Cincinnati and Detroit, followed.
 The Mercurys lasted until the 1950s, with the final survivor, the original Cleveland Mercury, making its last run on July 11, 1959.

 A fourth train, the James Whitcomb Riley between Chicago and Cincinnati, used the same design for its train sets and is considered part of the Mercury family, although it did not bear the Mercury name.
 The Riley debuted in 1941 and lasted into the Amtrak era, though no longer a streamliner.

 Design

 In the mid-1930s, the New York Central launched an experiment to enhance its passenger traffic in the midwest.
 The goal was a new streamlined service focusing on speed and innovation.
-"Mercury," the name of the Roman god of messengers, was chosen for its connotations of speed; the name was announced to the public on May 14, 1936.
+"Mercury," the name of the Roman god of messengers (and commerce), was chosen for its connotations of speed; the name was announced to the public on May 14, 1936.
 The new train was marketed as the "Train of Tomorrow" (not to be confused with the General Motors concept train of the same name in the 1940s), reflecting the emphasis on innovation.

-In 1934, Dreyfuss had gained attention for the New York Central with his streamlined design for the Commodore Vanderbilt locomotive.
-This was his first railroad design; he was best known for his work on consumer products like telephones, fountain pens and vacuum cleaners.
+In 1934, Dreyfuss gained attention for the New York Central with his streamlined design for the Commodore Vanderbilt locomotive.
+This was his first railroad design; he was best known for his work on consumer products like telephones, fountain pens, and vacuum cleaners.
 In 1935, the Central asked him to take on the new project.